-- vi.
-The MCP shall report Transition Plan updates to ODM detailing MCP progress toward completing MCP obligations under the Agreement and Transition Plan on a monthly basis, on the fifth day of the month following the month reported. - b.
-Fulfill Existing Duties and Obligations.
-The MCP agrees to fulfill all duties and obligations as required under OAC Chapter 5160-26 and any provider agreements related to the provision of services for the Medicaid population during periods of time when the MCP was under contract with ODM.
-MCP duties and obligations include, the performance of ongoing functions and the submission of all outstanding reports and deliverables as identified in the Transition Plan.
-Specific examples of functions and reporting include, but are not limited to, the following: - i.
-Member Grievances and Appeals, Provider Complaints and State Hearings.
-The MCP shall resolve all provider complaints and member grievances and appeals related to the MCP's decisions and responsibilities exercised under this Agreement.
-The MCP shall also participate in State Hearings related thereto.
-The MCP must provide a monthly report of 1) member complaint, grievance, appeal and State Hearing information, and 2) provider complaint information, as outlined in the MCP's ODM-approved Transition Plan. - ii.
-Claims Payment.
-The MCP shall pay all outstanding obligations for services and benefits rendered to member during the period of time when the MCP was under contract with ODM in accordance with the requirements in this Agreement and OAC 5160-26-09.1. - iii.
+- 1. Principal Accountable Provider (PAP) payments (both positive and negative) based on episodes; - 2.
+CICIP per member, per month (PMPM) and quality improvement payments; and - 3.
+Comprehensive primary care (PCP) reimbursement activities, including shared savings. - iii.
 Encounter and Claims Data.
 The MCP must provide encounter data, cost report data, and claims aging reports, including IBNR amounts, related to time periods through the final date of service every 30 calendar days as part of the monthly Transition Plan reporting requirement.
 Encounter reporting obligations shall continue until all services rendered prior to the termination of this Agreement have reached adjudicated status and data validation of the information has been completed. - iv.
+Population Health and Performance Data.
+The MCP must provide data files as specified in Appendix K, e.g., Population Stream, Risk Stratification Level, and Health Risk Assessments data, and Appendix L, e.g., MCP Self-Reported, Audited HEDIS and CAHPS data, for all periods prior to termination. - v.
 Financial Reports.
 The MCP shall provide financial reports as outlined in the MCP's ODM-approved Transition Plan, including: - 1.
 Audited financial statements, inclusive of a balance sheet. - 2.
 Reinsurance audit activities on prior contract years. - 3.
-Finalization of any open or pending reconciliations. - v.
+Finalization of any open or pending reconciliations. - vi.
 The MCP will be released from its responsibilities under the Transition Plan upon ODM approval of the MCP's final report documenting that the MCP has fulfilled all outstanding obligations.
 The MCP will retain ongoing responsibility for providing data to support audits related to the Medicaid population served by the MCP for the MCP's provider agreement time periods. - c.
 Cooperation.
 The MCP shall fully cooperate with ODM and ODM's designee(s) to support a seamless transition of members and administrative responsibilities.
 The MCP shall participate in any meetings, workgroups, or other activities as requested by ODM to support the transition.